 - Hot Tub

-The master suite has a king bed with a flat screen TV and ensuite bathroom with a huge, jetted tub/shower combo and separate vanity area.
-The second guest bedroom has a king bed, flat screen TV, as well as, an ensuite bathroom with a sizable, jetted tub/shower combo.
+The master suite has a king bed with a flat screen TV and ensuite bathroom with a enormous, jetted tub/shower combo and separate vanity area.
+The second guest bedroom has a king bed, flat screen TV, as well as, an ensuite bathroom with a generous, jetted tub/shower combo.
 The third bedroom has 2 twin beds with a flat screen TV.
 This bedroom uses the full hall bathroom with a tub/shower combination.

 Money Saving Rental Tips